-First, can you start by explaining what Nyble is and what you want to achieve with this type of financing option?
+First, can you start by explaining what Nyble is and what you want to achieve?

 Nyble doesn’t charge interest or late fees, what’s the catch?

-- Credit requirements – unlike traditional lenders, Nyble does not conduct hard or soft credit checks and applying does not affect a user’s credit score.
+- No credit requirements – unlike traditional lenders, Nyble does not conduct hard or soft credit checks, and applying does not affect a user’s credit score.
 Instead, Nyble evaluates customers based on their direct deposit income and banking transactions.

 What type of consumer would benefit most from choosing a Nyble line of credit?